How to buy US shares from Australia

 eToro

-eToro is one of the world’s largest social trading platforms, offering trading in shares (including fractional shares), ETFs, commodities, derivatives, cryptocurrencies and more, both online and via the eToro app.
+eToro is one of the world’s largest social trading platforms, offering trading in shares (including fractional shares), ETFs, cryptocurrencies, and more, both online and via the eToro app.

 Once again, there’s zero trading commission but a small currency conversion fee, plus an inactivity fee if you don’t make any trades for 12 months.